ashishonce/snapdrop_public/README.md

 - Snapdrop is designed to run locally.
 - Photo indexing data stays on your machine.
 - AI processing in current builds runs locally using local runtime components.

+## Upcoming
+- mcp server so you can query you images from agents in natural language
+- support for X86 and Windows
+- Supporting more models

 ## License